abacef/sudoku-algorithm-compare/README.md

 # sudoku-algorithm-compare

-This project will help me see how two algorithms to solve a sudoku puzzle computationally are different in speed and memory used.
+This project will help me see how two algorithms to solve a sudoku puzzle computationally are different in complexity, time it takes me to code, and memory used.

 ## Algorithm 1: Backtracking

 If you have been looking through my other projects on Github, you may notice that I am intrigued with using backtracking to solve a sudoku puzzle.
-While there are many ways to solve a sudoku puzzle, backtracking is a simple way conceptually for a computer, but some humans would call it "brute force" that does not take into consideration much of the natural unit of the puzzle itself. the psudocode is as follows:
+While there are many ways to solve a sudoku puzzle, backtracking is a simple way conceptually for a computer.
+Unfortunately, that is the only thing it has going for it.
+Backtracking is a O(N!) problem which is worse then the benchmark O(aN^b) polinomial time.
+Also, some humans would call it "brute force" that does not take into consideration much of the natural unit of the puzzle itself. the psudocode is as follows:

 function backtrack:
-    advance the current box to the next open box (reading left to right then top to bottom
+    advance the current box to the next open box (reading left to right then top to bottom)
     if the last box has been validated: algorithim finished
     else:
         for each number from 1 to 9:
-            put the number in the current box if the number does not appear in the current row, column or 3x3 box: it could be that box's correct number. call backtrack again
+            put the number in the current box if the number does not appear in the current row, column or 3x3 box: it could be that box's correct number. call backtrack again.

 ## Algorithm 2: Human